pingcap/docs-dm/en/tune-configuration.md

 # DM configuration optimization

-The document describes how to optimize the configuration of synchronization tasks, to improve the data synchronization performance of DM.
+The document describes how to optimize the configuration of replication tasks, to improve the data replication performance of DM.

 ## Full export